Photo Gallery

 backcountry snowboarder descending surprise pass couloir with rock faces on either side

-The initial section of the descent is littered with little rocks to avoid but there's room on the left to squeeze in some nice turns while doing so.
+The initial section of the drop in is littered with little rocks to avoid but there's room on skiier's left to squeeze in some nice turns while doing so.
 The top section can be more prone to sluffing but there's an island of safety on the right side where you can hide behind some rocks.

 Making our way down the field of fresh pow was bliss.
 Cruisy relaxed turns with a view of devil's thumb ahead of you (a gorgeous hike in the summer time).
-During the return back across the Lake, I realized my cheeks were now sore from smiling so much during the afternoon.
-All in all, surprise pass was a fantastic outing that I look forward to returning to.
+During the return back across the Lake, I realized my cheeks were now sore from smiling so much throughout the afternoon.
+All in all, Surprise Pass was a fantastic outing that I look forward to returning to.

 Back to Adventure!